Hikoro(ホイコーロー、回鍋肉)

 - Add the cabbage.

-- Add tenmenjian(sweet flour sauce).
+- Add the sweet flour sauce (Tianmian sauce).

 - Add soy sauce and mix well.